Roasted Pork Tenderloin

 Pork Loin vs Pork Tenderloin

-This recipe is easy to make with only a handful of ingredients you probably already have sitting around your kitchen.
+This pork tenderloin recipe is easy to make with only a handful of ingredients you probably already have sitting around your kitchen.
 The glaze can be whipped up in no time at all, and the oven does the rest of the work!

 • Pork Tenderloin: Don’t substitute other cuts.

 • Red Potatoes: Cut into quarters.
+Yukon Gold or fingerling potatoes can be used instead.

 How to Cook Pork Tenderloin